Month 2, Day 12, Friday 8:00 p.m.

 “Yes!” he exclaimed with excitement, jumping onto the bed in the center of the room and arranging his pillows just so, so that they propped up his back and curled around under each arm.
 Holding him—just as the Raven Queen had held him that night.

 Gera moved to the bedside table and took the small vial of herbal oil that Millennium had so carefully mixed with her brother’s help, discarding mixture after mixture until they got it right.
-She stared at the vial for a minute, suppressing the pang of mixed jealousy and unease, then handed it to her son.
+She stared at the vial for a minute, suppressing a pang of mixed jealousy and unease, then handed it to her son.

 He took a small dab and placed it on the pillow behind his head, then settled in with a contented sigh.
 He took a deep breath and began to hum, so deep and soft as to be almost inaudible, a sound that she felt a child his size shouldn’t be able to make.

 After the Raven Queen’s visit, Millennium had asked Gera to cradle him and help him relax like the Raven Queen had.
 But Gera’s humming only left Miles frustrated and on the edge of tears.
 “It’s not right!” he’d insisted.
 “It does not feel the same.
 When she did it…it was the most wonderful thing ever.
-I could hear nothing past her humming, and that heard everywhere.
+I could hear nothing past her humming, and I heard it everywhere.
 It was in my ears, but also in my body, all the way down into my bones and organs.
-It felt like my heartbeat was blending together with it, like two instruments in harmony.
+It felt like my heartbeat was blending with it, like two instruments in harmony.
 When she hummed, it wasn’t trying to tell me anything, except that I was safe.
 Do it like that.”

 “I cannot do what she can,” Gera had said, trying to suppress the emotions fulminating inside her like a cauldron of lightning.
 “I do not know that there is anyone else who can do what she can.”